yhsure/blog/content/thoughts/the garden and the stream.md

 ## The Garden

-A garden is a metaphor for a lot of things: growth, persistence, and the constant battle against entropy.
+A garden is a metaphor for a lot of things: growth, persistence, and the constant battle against [[thoughts/entropy|entropy]].

 The Garden is an old metaphor associated with [[thoughts/hypertext]].